SEIDO-CLOUD/WebApiTemplate_branches/readme-azure2.txt

 Publish AppWebApi to Azure App Service
 --------------------------------------

-5. In Azure tab on VSC open App Services find you groups App Service, for example SYS6-Tanzanite-ws-6755B002D1BB
+7. In Azure tab on VSC open App Services find you groups App Service, for example SYS6-Tanzanite-ws-6755B002D1BB

-6. Right click on the App Service and select "Deploy to Web App...".
+8. Right click on the App Service and select "Deploy to Web App...".
 Click deploy.

-7. Choose skip for now if VSC is asking to save deployment AzureProjectSettings
+9. Choose "skip for now" if VSC is asking to "Always to deploy to workspace" deployment

 Launch AppWebApi running on Azure in the browser
 ------------------------------------------------

-8. After deployment browse to website.
+10. After deployment browse to website.
 E.g. https://sys6-tanzanite-ws-6755b002d1bb.azurewebsites.net/swagger

    You can rightclick on the App Service to deployed to and select "Browse Website"

-   NOTE!!: remomber to add /swagger at the end of the url to see the swagger interface.
+   NOTE!!: remember to add /swagger at the end of the url to see the swagger interface.